 Remove from heat and let cool down a little.

-In a large bowl, mix the rest of the ingredients.
+In a large bowl, mix the rest of the ingredients (except the lemon).

 Add the cooked squash mixture and mix it all well.

-Form patties of about 6cm diameter and place on a baking sheet lined with parchment paper.
+Form about 6 cm diameter patties and place them on a baking sheet lined with parchment paper.

-Squeeze some lemon juice on top and serve with some fresh garden salad and veggies.
+Squeeze some lemon juice on and serve with fresh garden salad and veggies.